im95able/Rea/README.md

 ## Implementation
 SlotList internally stores its objects in some RandomAccessContainer (by default `std::deque`).
 Once you erase an object from it, the slot where that object used to reside becomes available for reuse.
 A free list of all empty slots is kept.
 The next object you insert will be put in the last emptied slot.
 The internal container will never grow unless all slots are filled.
 The "Discussion" section shows how to change the internal container from `std::deque` to some other container.

-Whenever you insert a value into the SlotList you get its id, which you can later use to access that object. "id" is an index with or without a version count in case of the version variatons of SlotLists and DenseMaps.
+Whenever you insert a value into the SlotList you get its id, which you can later use to access that object.
+ID is an index with or without a version count in case of the version variatons of SlotLists and DenseMaps.
 More on that later on.
 That index is what allows us to access the objects in constant time.

-While you can use the ids to iterate over all stored objects, it's not advisable to do it repeatedly: you might be jumping all over memory and hence destroying cache locality.
+While you can use the ids to iterate over all stored objects, it's not advisable to do it repeatedly; you might be jumping all over memory and hence destroying cache locality.
 As stated above, for iteration use SlotMap.

 ## Usage
 All SlotLists have the same first, and the last two template arguments.